syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/export.md

 The following example shows how to export the document as Word document (.docx).

+>Note: The Syncfusion Document editor component makes sensible decision when layout the text, and other supported elements while paginating the document content for displaying page by page.
+But however, there may not be guaranteed pagination with all the documents compared to the pagination of Microsoft Word.

 {% tab template="document-editor/export", es5Template="word-export", sourceFiles="index.ts,index.html" %}

 ```typescript